openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 Using `null` as parameter returns the total prices including all price components.
 If **Reduced Electricity Tax** is set in Thing configuration, `ElectricityTax` will be excluded, otherwise `ReducedElectricityTax`.
-This logic ensures consistent and comparable results not affected by artifical changes in the rate for electricity tax two times per year.
+This logic ensures consistent and comparable results not affected by artificial changes in the rate for electricity tax two times per year.

 Example: